Background and History

 AML Course for MSOs

-Anti-Money Laundering Course - AMLO Statutory Requirements (Cantonese) co-organized by MSOA and PEAK will be held on 30 Novermber 2017 (Thu).
-For more information about fee discount please refer to the course flyer.
+Ongoing Monitoring and Case Studies Course (English) co-organised by MSOA and PEAK will be held on 25 January 2018 (Thu).
+For more information about fee discount, please refer to the course flyer.

-Our Association has released the latest August issue of the Members’ Circular to all members.
-The issue includes information of courses held by our Association and recent news relevant to licensed MSOs.
+Our Association has released the latest November issue of the Members’ Circular to all members.
+The issue includes information of course held by our Association and recent news relevant to licensed MSOs.

 HKC&ED Circular to MSOs